Bowers Coaches

 Bowers Coaches was a bus company based in Chapel-en-le-Frith, Derbyshire, England.
-The company operated bus and coach services in Cheshire East, Derbyshire and Greater Manchester from 1952 until 2012.
+The company operated bus and coach services in Cheshire, Derbyshire and Greater Manchester from 1952 until 2012.
 In its later years, it was a subsidiary of Centrebus and in 2012 it was merged with the Dove Holes depot of Trent Barton to form High Peak Buses.

 History

 Bowers Coaches was founded in 1952 by Eric Bower as a coach operator.
 In 1957, the charter operations of Park Hire Garages & Motors were acquired.
 It later expanded into local bus operation, particularly after the deregulation of local bus services in 1986.
 Based in the High Peak district of Derbyshire, it operated services centred on the towns of Buxton, Glossop and New Mills extending to some surrounding areas such as the town of Marple in Stockport and Ashbourne in the Derbyshire Dales.

 In June 2007, the business was purchased by Centrebus who introduced its corporate orange and blue livery, but retained the Bowers trading name.
 Bowers ceased trading on 31 March 2012 when Centrebus entered a 50/50 joint venture with Wellglade Group that saw the latter's Trent Barton subsidiary combine its Dove Holes operations with those of Bowers to form High Peak Buses.

 Although the trading name has ceased to be used, services are still operated using Bowers Coaches operating licence.